quartztz/desktify-rs/README.md

 as the description implies.

-opens a 400x400px window on your desktop, showing the album art for the currently playing song. if the song changes and i've done my job right, the album art will react accordingly.
+opens a window on your desktop, showing the album art for the currently playing song. if the song changes and i've done my job right, the album art will react accordingly.

 ## setup and use

+### build and setup

 you need a Spotify developer account, a valid project (should be straightforward enough to create), and the following environment variables set:
  - `SPOTIPY_CLIENT_ID`